Antares-Network/AntaresPrison/README.md

 Our Minecraft server with the plugin installed: **mc.playantares.com**
 It has 4 gamemodes: Factions, Skyblock, Creative Plots, and Prisons

+# !!!
+Migrate data !!!
+If you are updating from v1.4 to v1.5, make sure to use `/prisons migrate` as soon as possible.
+That command will move all data from the old files into the new users file.
+If you won't execute that command, you may loose player data.

 # List of commands
 * **/prisons help** -- Displays a list of the Plugin's commands
 * **/prisons regen** -- Regen all mines